Explore thoughts, feelings, and memories through writing stories and poems. Activities are at times playful, at times reflective.

-Light snacks provided.
+Light snacks and writing supplies are provided.
 No prior writing experience needed!

 This offering is part of the Dartmouth-Hitchcock Creative Arts Program, which includes visual art, literary arts, and music.